premgopalan/svinet/README.md

         -batch          run batch variational inference

         -stratified     use stratified sampling
-         * use with rpair or rnode options
+                        (use with rpair or rnode options only)

         -rnode          inference using random node sampling